 This makes it all the more frustrating when we don’t get the student engagement we hoped for.

 But it’s not a question of doing more.
-Transforming homework from simply ‘doing’ mathematics to exploring and understanding it will result in more engaged students and more meaningful learning experiences.
-And it doesn’t have to cost you extra time.
+Transform homework from simply ‘doing’ mathematics to exploring and understanding it for more engaged students and more meaningful learning experiences.

 Here’s how you can rethink the way you, and your students, approach mathematics homework for good.